 The Squirrel add-in for PowerPoint lets you take the project ID from Squirrel, put it into PowerPoint, and then interact with the project as you would in Squirrel.
 So you can share the link, embed in Teams, or put it on your website.
 There is an enormous amount of capability in terms of what you can create and how you share it.

 Why not try Squirrel out for yourself!
-Download a free 30-day trial and see what you can do with your spreadsheet skills.
+Sign up for free and see what you can do with your spreadsheet skills.